Plaza Cafe Southside – Santa Fe, New Mexico

 Santa Fe’s oldest restaurant (circa 1918), the Plaza Cafe is so popular that long waits to be seated are commonplace.
 Compound that with the hassle of trying to find a parking spot that isn’t a marathon’s length to walk to and from the Cafe then having to navigate through throngs of awestruck tourists and it’s a restaurant we don’t visit as often as we’d like.
 Our visits might become even more infrequent thanks to the 2003 launch of the Plaza Cafe’s sister restaurant (albeit a sister that’s 84 years younger) on Santa Fe’s south side.

 The Plaza Cafe Southside, situated in San Isidro Plaza on Zafarano Drive, is a welcome respite from the challenges inherent with trying to dine in the teeming tourist traversed Plaza area.
-It’s one of an increasing number of excellent restaurants situated well outside Santa Fe’s well beaten, well eatin’ plaza area and one of several very good restaurants within easy walking distance of the Regal Cinemas 14.
+It’s one of an increasing number of excellent restaurants situated well outside Santa Fe’s well beaten, well eatin’ Plaza area.
+It’s also one of several very good restaurants within easy walking distance of the Regal Cinemas 14.
 It’s the Plaza Cafe Southside’s second home.
 For its first six years, the Cafe occupied cozy, but cramped confines within a motel off Cerrillos.

 The first thing you notice when you walk in to the Plaza Cafe Southside is a dessert case that’s wider than it is tall.
 Behind glass are some of the most sumptuous, calorie-laden confections ever crafted.
 It’s a wonder there aren’t tongue trails on the glass because behind it, just waiting for hungry diners, are the Plaza Cafe’s famous cajeta apple pecan pie, served in huge slabs with or without ice cream.
 There’s also the fabulous coconut cream pie (in a macaroon shell), pastel tres leches and other mouth-watering desserts.